dymmond/edgy/docs/connection.md

 However, given that event loops can be sticky, we additionally check if the old loop has stopped.

+If you are using sync integration for tests or scripts, pair this section with [Testing](./testing/index.md) and [Troubleshooting](./troubleshooting.md#databasenotconnectedwarning).

 ## Querying Other Schemas

 Edgy supports querying other schemas.
 Refer to the [tenancy](./tenancy/edgy.md) section for details.